Review of the climate risk and opportunity assessment practices in 11 jurisdictions

 Benefits for adaptation

-The variety in CROA methodologies demonstrates that there is no single recipe for conducting a successful assessment of risks and opportunities at the national level.
+The variety of CROA methodologies demonstrates that there is no single recipe for conducting a successful assessment of risks and opportunities at the national level.
 It is therefore appropriate to adapt the approach to the context and the objectives, taking into account how the results will be used to guide long-term adaptation.

 Scientific publications